mjfrigaard/katacoda-scenarios/how-to-create-histograms-in-r-with-ggplot2/step2.md

-### Load data
+# Load Data

-These data come from [the `TidyTuesday` project](https://github.com/rfordatascience/tidytuesday), a data repository who's intent is
+The data we'll be using in this scenario comes from [the `TidyTuesday` project](https://github.com/rfordatascience/tidytuesday), a data repository whose intent is:

-> "to provide a safe and supportive forum for individuals to practice their wrangling and data visualization skills independent of drawing conclusions."
+> "To provide a safe and supportive forum for individuals to practice their wrangling and data visualization skills independent of drawing conclusions."

-We're going to use a dataset of Ramen ratings from [The Ramen Rater](https://www.theramenrater.com/resources-2/the-list/).
-Read more about these data [here](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-06-04).
+We're going to use a dataset of ramen ratings from [The Ramen Rater](https://www.theramenrater.com/resources-2/the-list/).
+Read more about the data [here](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-06-04).

-Below we import the raw data from an external .csv file into `Ramen` and get a `skimr::skim()` summary (stored in `RamenSkim`).
+In the following, we import the raw data from an external .csv file into `Ramen` and get a `skimr::skim()` summary (stored in `RamenSkim`):

 ```
 Ramen <- readr::read_csv("https://bit.ly/38sO0S7")